SidhantGokulpure/MOS/README.md

 - MOS/STARTEXECUTION initializes program execution, while in slave mode, programs are executed according to fetched instructions (IR), with operations like load (LR), store (SR), compare (CR), branch if true (BT), input (GD), output (PD), and halt (H).

 ## Phase 2:
-- This guide delineates the operational framework for a multiprogramming operating system (MOS) project, focusing on its second phase.
 - It starts with a set of assumptions regarding program errors, interrupt handling, memory management, and job separation.
 - Interrupt values are defined for system (SI), timer (TI), and program (PI) interrupts, with corresponding error message codes.
 - The MOS, operating in master mode, delineates actions based on combinations of TI and SI.